 Hanoi

-All around Hanoi, you’re bound to see signs advertising 2-3 day trips out to Halong Bay, famous for the magical landscape of limestone rocks shooting right up out of the bay’s waters.
+All around Hanoi, youโre bound to see signs advertising 2-3-day trips out to Ha Long Bay, which is famous for its magical landscape of limestone rocks shooting right up out of the water.
+The trips usually involve at least one night on a boat and one on an island and can vary in luxury and price point.

-The trips usually involve at least one night on the boat and one on an island, and can vary in luxury and price point.
-The party option is the Castaways Tour which is more of a booze cruise than nature excursion.
-For something higher end, visit a few tour operators in Hanoi and see who can give you the best price on the tour that suits your desires best.
+The party option is the Oasis Bay Party Cruise, which will allow you to visit Ha Long Bay during the day and party at night.
+For something higher-end, visit a few tour operators in Hanoi and see which can give you the best price on the tour that suits your desires.
 Get a few different prices and negotiate.

 Sapa

-Honorable Mention: Phu Quoc
+Extra: Phu Quoc

-Phu Quoc is an island in the South of Vietnam, closer to Cambodia.
-I haven’t been, which is why I can’t wholeheartedly recommend it.
-However, I want to add it here because it’s apparently very laid back, and probably has the best beaches in Vietnam.
+However, I want to add it here, because itโs apparently very laid-back, and probably has the best beaches in Vietnam.
 Judging how close it is to Cambodia and how incredible that coastline is, if you have time, add it to your itinerary (then please come back and comment on your experience!).

-Transport tips:
+Transport Tips

 Transport-wise, there are several easy ways to get around Vietnam:

 - Buses: I mostly took buses, which usually provide a snack and are quite comfortable, with flat beds for longer or overnight journeys.
-They are also easier to book on short notice than the train during lunar new year
+They are also easier than the train to book on short notice during Lunar New Year.

 Image Earth Travel says